 So, the question posed is whether, after the international travel, the previously-approved change of status from F-1 to H1B, with an effective date from October 1, 2022, is still valid, or is the last action considered to be the F-1 admission reflected on the I-94 created at the U.S. port of entry on September 6, 2022.

 The USCIS stated that the change of status would take effect automatically on the effective date of the H1B petition / change-of-status notice of action of October 1, 2022, in this example.
 The intervening admission to the U.S. does not override this later effective date.
 The “last action” rule does not change this fact because the last action that has been taken is the effective date of the H1B petition and change of status approval.
 Although the I-94 card reflecting the H1B change predates the latest I-94 update entered electronically at the port of entry, the change of status to H1B does not become effective until October 1, 2022, after the person’s entry into the United States.

 USCIS Letter Guidance Applied

 This analysis was provided by the USCIS in the form of letter guidance.
 Such guidance does not carry the binding force of law or regulation.
-However, the USCIS has applied the analysis contained in the letter for over a decade.
+However, the USCIS has generally applied the analysis contained in the letter since 2004.